 How was the writing and recording session which you did with that Steel Dragon band?

-It was pure rock and roll man.
-It was really funny thing to do.
+It was pure rock and roll, man.
+It was a really funny thing to do.
 I’ll never – I’ll never forget is that our first two days of rehearsal, you know, we’d be cracking up on those, they’re fucking bringing in cases of beer, I mean, not one – cases of beer to rehearsal.
 And I was sitting there just going, “Where is this going to go?”
-Zakk, Jason, I mean, I had a couple of beers but these guys were bombed, bombed.
-So anyway, the third day we’re a band, no alcohol, so it was good.
+Zakk, Jason, I mean, I had a couple of beers, but these guys were bombed, bombed.
+So anyway, on the third day we’re a band, no alcohol, so it was good.